oneeve8/kobble-data/content/Tutorial2.md

 The sharing feature in Kobble is activated when you have a GitHub account.

+To share a track or channel, simply long tap it,

+select *share* and select the medium you want to share it in.

+You can send a message or an email, or save it to your own notes or files.

+I’m selecting mail,

+A pop up window will open and then you can enter the email address you wish to send it to.

 Another way to share your channels and tracks is to create your own *Follow Me* Markdown file.

 Just create a Markdown file with a list of all the channels that you want to share and include their links.